Bruno Brivonesi: Early life and career

 Brivonesi was born in Ancona in 1886, and he entered the Italian Naval Academy after high school, in 1906.
 After graduating as an ensign, he joined the crew of the battleship Regina Margherita.
 In 1908, he participated in the rescue efforts after the 1908 Messina earthquake, following which he received a Bronze Civil Medal.

-When the Royal Italian Navy decided to use airships for its Air Service, Brivonesi attended the first pilot training programme, which took place in 1910 between Rome and Vigna di Valle.
+When the Royal Italian Navy decided to use airships for its Air Service, Brivonesi attended the first pilot training programme, which took place in 1910 in Rome and nearby Vigna de Valle in Bracciano.
 During breaks Brivonesi, along with the other cadets (eight from the Army and four from the Navy), designed and built a glider, which he later flew.
-After obtaining a dirigible pilot licence, he joined the crew of the airship P 2, which was in the final stages of building.
-At the end of 1910, P 2 was stationed in Campalto, Venice; Brivones took part in flights over Northeastern Italy and later moved to Milan and took part in military exercises near Casale Monferrato (in this instance, Victor Emanuel III and Paolo Thaon di Revel were passengers on his airship).
+After obtaining a dirigible pilot licence, he joined the crew of the airship P 2, which was in the final stages of construction.
+At the end of 1910, P 2 was stationed in Campalto, Venice; Brivonesi took part in flights over Northeastern Italy and later moved to Milan and took part in military exercises near Casale Monferrato (in this instance, Victor Emanuel III and Paolo Thaon di Revel were passengers on his airship).

 In 1911, following the outbreak of the Italo-Turkish War, the Italian Navy sent P 2 and another airship, P 3, to Libya.
 On board P 2, Brivonesi participated in some of the first aerial warfare operations in history; his first action was a reconnaissance mission over the Zanzur area on 5 March 1912, after which he took part in several reconnaissance and bombing missions, which earned him a Silver Medal of Military Valor and appointment to executive officer of the airship.

 Brivonesi went back to Italy at the beginning of 1913; as the Italian Navy was planning to equip its capital ships with floatplanes, he attended a course in Venice and obtained a floatplane pilot licence.
 He was then assigned to the battleship Dante Alighieri, with a Curtiss floatplane; during the test flight, however, his airplane crashed into the sea, but he was uninjured.
 The plane was repaired and Dante Alighieri started a trip with stops in several Italian ports; at each stop, Brivonesi performed test flights with his floatplane, and during one of these flights he reached a height of about 1,000 meters, a world record (for floatplanes) at that time.
 After the trip was over, Brivonesi went back to Venice and started flying with a newly acquired Breguet floatplane.